jj-fx/SQLite-Simple-App/README.md

 ~~~~
 py api.py --filter TEXT
 ~~~~
-Where TEXT is a blob pattern (does not test vs upper/lower cases)
+Where TEXT is a glob pattern (note: does not test vs upper/lower cases)

 You can display the records with:
 ~~~~